marta-seq/kinDELexplore/exploratory/README.md

 * XGBoost and KNN models were tested with different featurization methods and did not performed well.
 * ChemBERTa+DNN gave the best results, particularly when fine-tuning embeddings.
 * However, no model generalized well to the test set, especially the off-DNA set.
+* None of the models outperformed the initial benchmark.

 Limitations: